terraform-ibm-modules/terraform-ibm-watsonx-saas-da/README.md

 Manage > Access (IAM) > Access groups > Access policies.
 -->

-You need the following permissions to deploy this solution.
+The following permissions are required to deploy this solution.

-- All Account Management services
-  - Administrator (only if you must create a new resource group)
+- Administaor role on All Account Management services to create a new resource group.
-- Watson Machine Learning
-  - Editor platform role (to create and delete the service)
+- Editor platform role on Watson Machine Learning to create and delete the service.
-- Watson Studio
-  - Editor platform role (to create and delete the service)
+- Editor platform role on Watson Studio to create or delete the service.
-- Cloud Object Storage
-  - Editor platform role (to create and delete the service)
+- Editor platform role on Cloud Object Storage to create and delete the service.
-- watsonx.governance
-  - Editor platform role (only if you must provision)
+- Editor platform role on watsonx.governance if you must provision.
-- watsonx Assistant
-  - Editor platform role (only if you must provision)
+- Editor platform role on watsonx Assistant if you must provision.
-- Watson Discovery
-  - Editor platform role (only if you must provision)
+- Editor platform role on Watson Discovery if you must provision.

-The `IBM watsonx admin` needs the following permissions.
+The IBM watsonx administrator needs the following permissions:

-- All Account Management services
+- Administrator role on All Account Management services
-  - Administrator
-- All Identity and Access enabled services
+- Administrator role on All Identity and Access enabled services
-  - Administrator

 <!-- NO PERMISSIONS FOR MODULE
 If no permissions are required for the module, uncomment the following